 This is why…

-We wanted to take a moment and discuss the differences between these two different types of life insurance policies so that you’ll be better prepared to know which kind might be right for you!
+We wanted to take a moment and discuss the differences between these two different types of life insurance policies, so that you’ll know which kind is right for you!

 Participating Insurance Policy vs. Non-Participating Insurance

 Cash Value Life Insurance vs. Other Types

 Cash value life insurance refers to the type of life insurance policy that allows for the accrual of cash within a life insurance policy.

 “Participating life insurance” is only possible with a cash value life insurance policy as distinguished with other types of life insurance that do not accrue cash value such as convertible term life insurance, or most guaranteed universal life insurance policies.